Tuhil926/multiplayer_tcp_sync/README.md

 - For the client, it's a similar thing, where you add your game loop logic at the end of the file.
 - you also might need to adjust the default values of state and inputs based on what your game needs.
 - note that both input and state need to be arrays for this to work.

+# New stuff I added:

+1. Made the input from the clients be stored in a queue, so now every input is certain to be processed no matter what.
+The queue size is 1000, so there's very little chance that it'll overflow, especially considering the fact that the main loop runs 5 times as fast as the network loop.
+Also, for consistency, if the queue is empty after we process an input, I add the element back into the queue.
+This makes sense to do in my opinion, as we want the same input to persist when nothing is being received.
+Another reason is that if it wasn't there, then the movement won't be processed 4/5 times, making the movement stuttery.